1. Select Your Deadline

 Unofficial transcripts are fine for the purposes of our application process, and we require transcripts for all degree-related coursework.
 An unofficial transcript is a transcript issued directly to you.
 It could be in the form of a PDF download or a document you scan and upload to your application.
 An official transcript is a transcript issued directly from the institution in question to our office.

 If you completed your education at a non-English-speaking institution, you will need to make arrangements to have your academic records translated and sent to our office with the official transcript.
 All translations must be complete and literal versions of the original records.
+Please be sure to review our web page for international applicants for additional insights about our English proficiency test requirements as well as additional guidance for international applicants.

 If you matriculate at Darden, we will require you to submit official transcripts from all degree-granting institutions prior to the start of school.
 But for now, unofficial copies are just fine.